kengoon/Automator/README.md

  - ## Installation

-   ### On Linux:
+   ### On linux:

     - You can copy this repositry by the following command:

       <code>$ git clone "https://github.com/Davide255/Automator"</code>

-      Install <code>gnome</code> by <code>$ sudo apt install gnome</code> command.

-      Now run the main.py file that will install all the dipendency for you.

-      If it does not work use pip to install them:
+      Next step is installing required pakages, you can install by pip

       <code>pip install -r requirements_linux.txt</code>

-    - You can also download and unzip the repository, so follow the above steps.
+    - You can also download and unzip the repository

+      So install required pakages with pip

+      <code>pip install -r requirements_linux.txt</code>

    ### On Windows: